XMDS/OP_0DD2FixAsm_call/README.md

 [draw_shadow](https://github.com/XMDS/OP_0DD2FixAsm_call/blob/master/source/Test%20script/draw_shadow.txt)(A purple halo is created under the player’s feet)

 If your cleo needs to call a function with more than 4 parameters, you must use my cleo script to support the game.
 Even if you don't use a multi-parameter function, it can run perfectly in the game without affecting the game.
 I suggest that when writing and publishing your cleo, please write a description and attach my cleo script.

+If you have any crashes in the game test, you can submit it to me.
+I recommend installing [fastman92_limit_adjuster](https://gtaforums.com/topic/733982-fastman92-limit-adjuster/) in your game.
+When writing a cleo script, the game crashes, you can check the log file to understand the cause of the error.